 The purpose of Kolibre is to administer the main content of the Pratsam system in the form of general software code, publish and manage the same content as open source code and create a dedicated development community for future developments.

 Since being founded, Kolibre has developed many new features in the open source solution.
-Organizations in (among other countries) Russia, Germany, India and the state of South Africa has used Kolibre’s open source solution to provide their print disabled members with online services supporting DAISY and DAISY Online.
+Organizations in (among other countries) Germany, Russia and the state of South Africa has used Kolibre’s open source solution to provide their print disabled members with online services supporting DAISY and DAISY Online.

-When an organisation or a company needs to build more demanding solutions with the Kolibre code, Pratsam is available for consultation, development and maintenance services.
+If an organisation or a company is interested in building more demanding solutions with the Kolibre code, Pratsam is available for consultation, development and maintenance services.

 You can read more about Kolibre at www.kolibre.org.